jintonic/gears/examples/detector/README.md

 If your geometry is complicated, you can specify the volume to be printed following the instruction [here](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Visualization/AllResources/Control/UIcommands/_vis_ASCIITree_.html).

-A [sample ASCIITree macro](https://github.com/jintonic/gears/blob/master/examples/detector/visualization/ASCIITree.mac) is shipped with [GERAS][].
+A [sample ASCIITree macro](https://github.com/jintonic/gears/blob/master/examples/detector/visualization/ASCIITree.mac) is shipped with [GEARS][].
 Try it out this way:

 ```sh
 $ cd /path/to/gears